 With regard to speed and other aggressive maneuvers, this can often be traced to employer pressure to make deliveries on a tight schedule.
 Nonetheless, our Fort Lauderdale lawyers know that it is incumbent on the driver to operate the vehicle safely under the conditions.

 In some cases, driving too fast or failure to maintain an assured clear distance behind other vehicles can be the result of operator inexperience.
 Employers have a duty to make sure their drivers are properly trained before assigning them to duty.

 Part of the problem is the way drivers are paid – by the mile.
 That gives them incentive to rush.
 Very few companies pay by-the-hour, even though doing so has been shown to significantly reduce crash rates.

 Impairment, too, has proven a significant problem.
 Alcohol has shown to be less of a problem than drugs.
 While most of these medications are either legally prescribed or obtained over-the-counter, their effects can still have a negative effect on a driver’s ability to safely operate the rig.

 Federal law mandates truck companies test drivers for the use of drugs and alcohol as a condition of employment, and also sporadically impose random drug tests on drivers.
 Testing is also required after an accident.
-Drivers can be cited for being under the influence, even if the drugs they are on are legal.
+Dangerous truckers can be cited for being under the influence, even if the drugs they are on are legal.

 Inattention among drivers, also, is a growing problem.
 The FMSCA and Pipeline and Hazardous Materials Safety Administration specifically bar interstate truck and bus drivers from texting or using hand-held mobile phones while operating those vehicles.